You are permitted to own real estate in your SMSF, however there are rules you need to abide by that you need to consider before purchasing.

 - Witness details for e-signing docs (salutation, first name, last name and email)

-- Name of the bank providing the loan.
+- Name of the mortgage broker, bank loan officer or related party providing the loan

 - Ensure you confirm with your mortgage broker the rules regarding stamp duty (state specific) when transferring from bare trust into SMSF.